<?xml version="1.0" encoding="utf-8"?>

 Creating icon components

 Before an icon becomes part of the shared library, it must be prepared as a component.
 This ensures that every icon behaves the same way when reused, updated, or replaced.
-The first step is to flatten the final drawing into one clean vector layer.
-Flattening removes hidden paths and stroke effects that may cause problems later.
-It also gives the icon a predictable internal structure that matches the rest of the set.

 After flattening, designers apply a color token such as content primary.
 This token keeps the icon responsive to theme changes.
-Once the color is applied, the icon is placed inside a frame that matches its intended size, for example 16 or 24 pixels.
+Once the color is applied, the icon is placed inside a frame that matches its intended size, for example, 16 or 24 pixels.
 The frame becomes the outer boundary of the component.
-Naming the component consistently, such as icon / action / edit or icon / status / warning, helps teams browse and maintain the library.
+Naming the component consistently, such as icon/action/edit or icon/status/warning, helps teams browse and maintain the library.

 Pro Tip: Always flatten the icon before creating a component.
 It prevents broken overrides later.